Nonreciprocity Induced Fractional Nonlinear Thouless Pumping: Topological phase diagram of non-Hermitian and nonlinear RM model

 \subsection{Nonlinear Schrödinger equation}

-In Sec.~\ref{sec2}, we have mentioned that for the non-Hermitian nonlinear Hamiltonian with $g\neq 0$, the nonlinear term can form solitons within the lattice.
-Therefore, in the scenario described by Fig.~\ref{fig1}(a) (blue circles), we predict that solitons will exhibit fractional pumping behavior.
-Our strategy for demonstrating the physical manifestations of the fractional Chern number within the nonlinear framework (Fig. \ref{fig1}(b)) is inspired by the concept of nonlinear Thouless pumping~\cite{Jurgensen2021, Jurgensen2022, Fu2022a, Fu2022b, Mostaan2022, Tuloup2023, Citro2023, Hu2024, Lyu2024, Szameit2024, Cao2024a, Cao2024b, Cao2025}.
+In Sec.~\ref{sec2}, we mentioned that for the non-Hermitian nonlinear Hamiltonian with $g\neq 0$, the nonlinear term can form solitons within the lattice.
+Therefore, in the scenario illustrated by Fig.~\ref{fig1}(a) (blue circles), we predict that solitons will exhibit fractional pumping behavior.
+Our strategy for demonstrating the physical manifestations of the fractional Chern number within the nonlinear framework [Fig. \ref{fig1}(b)] is inspired by the concept of nonlinear Thouless pumping~\cite{Jurgensen2021, Jurgensen2022, Fu2022a, Fu2022b, Mostaan2022, Tuloup2023, Citro2023, Hu2024, Lyu2024, Szameit2024, Cao2024a, Cao2024b, Cao2025}.
+Specifically, for the non‑Hermitian nonlinear RM Hamiltonian (1) with $g\neq 0$, the nonlinearity quantizes transport through soliton formation and nonuniform band occupation.
+Hence, solitons are expected to undergo topological pumping in the scenario described.
+Moreover, the physical mechanism behind the soliton pumping can be understood from the Chern number computed from the corresponding linear Hamiltonian with $g=0$.
+As far as we know, calculating the topological invariant for nonlinear systems—using the nonlinear eigenstates of the nonlinear equation—remains an outstanding challenge and lies beyond the scope of the present work.
+Hence, we will leave the calculation of the Chern number from the Hamiltonian $H_{\text{NRM}}$ with $g\neq 0$ in Eqs. (\ref{RM}) and (\ref{NH}) for future study.

 Specifically, we expect that the soliton supported by Hamiltonian (\ref{RM}) and (\ref{NH}) will undergo fractional pumping in the scenario depicted in Fig. \ref{fig1}(b).

-To investigate the dynamical behavior of solitons governed by the Hamiltonians (\ref{RM}) and (\ref{NH}), we derive the corresponding equations of motion through $i\partial\Psi_{j}/\partial t=\delta H/\delta\Psi_{j}^{*}$~\cite{Bai2025a,Bai2025b}.
-Specifically, the system evolution of $\Psi_{j}$ is governed by the discrete nonlinear non-Hermitian Schrödinger equations as follows, \begin{widetext}
+To investigate the dynamical behavior of solitons governed by Hamiltonians (\ref{RM}) and (\ref{NH}), we derive the corresponding equations of motion using $i\partial\Psi_{j}/\partial t=\delta H/\delta\Psi_{j}^{*}$~\cite{Bai2025a,Bai2025b}.
+Specifically, the system evolution of $\Psi_{j}$ is governed by the discrete nonlinear non-Hermitian Schrödinger equations as follows,

-\end{widetext} where $j=1,2\cdots N-1,N$ labels the lattice sites.
-Eqs.~(\ref{non-H schrodinger eqa1}) and (\ref{non-H schrodinger eqa2}) define a discrete nonlinear non-Hermitian Schrödinger system, which is fundamentally equivalent to the lattice Gross-Pitaevskii equation describing Bose systems with nonlinear interactions and non-Hermitian characteristics.
-This framework effectively models nonequilibrium dynamics of ultracold atomic gases in optical lattices and optical pulse propagation in photonic crystals with engineered gain/loss profiles~\cite{Viebahn2024,Zhu2025}.
+where $j=1,2\cdots N-1,N$ labels the lattice sites.
+Equations.~(\ref{non-H schrodinger eqa1}) and (\ref{non-H schrodinger eqa2}) define a discrete nonlinear non-Hermitian Schrödinger system, which is fundamentally equivalent to the lattice Gross-Pitaevskii equation describing Bose systems with nonlinear interactions and non-Hermitian characteristics.
+This framework effectively models the nonequilibrium dynamics of ultracold atomic gases in optical lattices and optical pulse propagation in photonic crystals with engineered gain-loss profiles~\cite{Viebahn2024,Zhu2025}.